0atman/noboilerplate/scripts/38-autism.md

 notes:

-This restricted bottom-up thinking causes the primary Autism symptoms of:
+This restricted detail-oriented thinking causes the primary Autism symptoms of:

 - regular difficulties in social interaction and communication
+	- We are lost in the conversation, and are missing the social cues around us
 - restricted or repetitive behaviours
+	- We tend not to look to others for behaviours to imitate, so often reach a local maximum we can't break out of
 - resistance to change or restricted interests

-- [ ] explain why bottom up thinking
+	- The wider world exerts its influence in large abstractions that can be predicted if you are not focising on the details.
+	- Autistic people focus on the weather, neurotypical people can better see the climate.

 ---